Privacy & Data Handling

 For “right to be forgotten” or user data removal:

-Hood('identify', null);
+Hood('identity', null);

-Hood('consent', { analytics: false, marketing: false, push: false });
+Hood('consent', { analytics: false, advertising: false, functional: false, consent: false });

 CMP Configuration Guide